 I am a freelance writer, editor, photographer, website designer, musician, and activist in Edmonton, Alberta, Canada.
 This is my website offering information about specific areas of my work and life, such as writing, websites, photography, music, poetry, and more.

 I often perform music and speak about activism, social issues, and community/independent media at a variety of rallies and events.
 I have been a guest speaker at meetings of the West Edmonton Interfaith Coalition on Poverty (WEICOP) and the Edmonton Inner City Health Research and Education Network (EICHREN); a community animator with Action for Healthy Communities; a presenter at the annual conference of Public Interest Alberta (PIA); a speaker at the conference of the Alberta Labour History Institute; and part of a panel of community leaders at an InterVivos event “Citizen Edmonton” concerning community engagement.
-I have also been a guest speaker at Southminster-Steinhauer United Church, and with the John Humphrey Centre for Peace and Human Rights.
+I have also been invited to be a speaker at numerous United Churches in the Edmonton area, and with various groups and events organized by the John Humphrey Centre for Peace and Human Rights.

 I am a founder of the Daughters Day initiative, an active member of the Edmonton Coalition Against War and Racism (ECAWAR), President of Project Ploughshares Edmonton, and a board member with the Edmonton Interfaith Centre for Education and Action.